Why I No Longer Listen to Experts

 What Can We Do?

-The economy, out of everything, is only a part of its own: it depends on many more things than just itself.
+The economy, out of everything, is only a part of its own: it depends on many more things than just itself, which is the author encourages to ask always for second opinions.

 I became a carnivore after one year of research teaching myself nutrition and physiology and testing different foods to see how I reacted.